Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Q: What is the Nervous System Colour Spectrum?

-A: The Nervous System Colour Spectrum is a framework for understanding your physiological states: Green (regulated, calm, highest performing), Yellow (activated, anxious, stressed), Red (fight or flight, panic, anger), Purple (freeze, numb, burned out), and Pink (fawn — no boundaries, saying yes, overwhelmed).
+A: It's a framework for understanding your physiological states: Green (regulated, calm, ventral vagal active), Yellow (activated, anxious, sympathetic), Red (fight or flight, panic, acute threat response), Purple (freeze, numb, dorsal vagal shutdown), and Pink (fawn — no boundaries, saying yes, overwhelmed).
 Knowing your colour is the first step to shifting it.

 Q: How long until nervous system regulation makes a difference?